epicaqua/run-kibana-locally-docker/README.md

 RUN -> docker run --name es01 --net elastic -p 9200:9200 -p 9300:9300 -it docker.elastic.co/elasticsearch/elasticsearch:8.1.3
 ```
 5. This will create all configurations and user elastic by default
-6. From the logs in terminal copy password for the user and token, enrollment key is needed when you run kibana
+6. From the logs on terminal copy password for the user and token, enrollment key is needed when you run kibana

 ## Run Kibana
 1. Open another terminal